IPVanish Expert Hands-On Review in 2025

 Using a VPN to access Netflix unlocks new content for you.
 For example, if you’re in the U.S. and you get on a Japan server, you can access Netflix Japan.
 It also works the other way around, which is helpful when you’re traveling and the show you’re binge watching isn’t available in your destination.

-Besides Netflix, IPVanish let me access Disney+, ESPN, HBO Max, and Hulu through U.S. servers, but since I live in Brooklyn, I could have accessed those streaming sites without a VPN anyway.
+Besides Netflix, IPVanish let us access Disney+, ESPN, HBO Max, and Hulu through U.S. servers, but since we live in Brooklyn, we could have accessed those streaming sites without a VPN anyway.

 IPVanish Encryption